Originally published July 8, 2021. Updated June 23, 2023 to reflect even better alternatives!

 Lovevery vs. Amazon Price Comparison for “The Senser”

-Here are the prices for the Lovevery Amazon alternatives I found:
+Here are the updated prices for the new Lovevery Amazon alternatives I found:

 - Rainbow ball: $19.99

-For every Lovevery play kit we’ve reviewed so far, buying alternative items on Amazon has been more expensive overall.
+Buying alternative items on Amazon is more expensive.
 Plus, you lose the cohesive, aesthetically pleasing look of the Lovevery toys.

 Whether this served as a confirmation that the Lovevery kits are indeed worth it, or you’re interested in a toy or two, I hope this article helps you find what you need!